-None of the participants, caregivers, study doctors, or study staff knew what treatments each participant was taking.
+In Part 2, none of the participants, caregivers, study doctors, or study staff knew what treatment each participant was taking.
 UCB staff also did not know.
 Some studies are done this way because knowing what treatment the participants are taking can affect the results of the study.
 After the study was completed, UCB learned what treatment each participant took so they could create a report of the results.